oxinabox/DataDepsGenerators.jl/paper.md

 # Summary

-DataDepsGenerators.jl is an tool written to help uses of the Julia programming language ()[@Julia]), to observe best practices when making use of published datasets.
+DataDepsGenerators.jl is an tool written to help users of the Julia programming language ()[@Julia]), to observe best practices when making use of published datasets.
 Using the metadata present in published datasets, in generates the code for the data dependency registration blocks required by DataDeps.jl ([@2018arXiv180801091W]).
 These registration blocks are effectively executable metadata,